 This Agreement commences on the Effective Date and shall remain in force until terminated by either Party pursuant to this Section 4 (Term and Termination).

-Either Party may terminate this Agreement: (i) if the other Party has materially defaulted in the performance of any of its obligations under this Agreement and has not cured such default within fifteen (15) business days of receipt of written notice from the non-defaulting Party of such default or (ii) immediately in the event of any government sanctions or other legal measures that make it unlawful for Transaction Author to write Transactions to the Utility.
+Either Party may terminate this Agreement: (a) if the other Party has materially defaulted in the performance of any of its obligations under this Agreement and has not cured such default within fifteen (15) business days of receipt of written notice from the non-defaulting Party of such default; (b) by giving the other Party thirty (30) calendar days’ written notice of its intent to terminate for convenience; or (c) immediately in the event of any government sanctions or other legal measures that make it unlawful Transaction Author to write Transactions to the Utility.

 Additionally, Transaction Author may terminate this Agreement upon 30 days’ advance written notice to LFGN and ceasing all use of the Utility.